 The Maltese Shih Tzu mix is a designer hybrid dog also known as a Malshi.
 They are affectionate, loyal, brave, bold and confident companions.
 They have a good lifespan of 10 – 14 years, stand around 9 inches tall and weigh about 10 lbs.
-Their small size makes them great lapdogs and apartment pets.
-They will also be surprisingly good watchdogs.
+Their small size makes them great lapdogs and apartment pets, but they are also surprisingly good watchdogs.
 Maltese Shih Tzu puppies do best when given lots of attention, time and training.
-They are low shedding but not necessarily hypoallergenic, and need lots of grooming.
-Today we look at which lifestyles and family setups are the best fit for a Maltese Shih Tzu puppy.
-And share tips and information on how to raise a happy, healthy Malshi dog.
-Despite their toy dog status, these lapdogs and apartment pets best suit adult only homes.
+They are low shedding but not necessarily hypoallergenic, and need plenty of grooming.
+Despite their toy dog status, they are best suited to adult only homes.

 Contents